chasemuss/Kargaroth/Important Events/9 Cleaning up Quest Log.md

 - Tome of Visions (see [[The Atlas of Creation]])
 - His Demiplane

-After the frustration that is negotiating with Drar, we decide to teleport out and achieve a different goal.
+After the frustration that is negotiating with Drar, we decide to teleport out and achieve a different goal and teleport to the [[Malachite League]]

+While there, we meet Cecelia, a master Diviner.
+I touch the Master Scrying Crystal Ball and see a large variety of Aterna centered foci.

+We get to her office and tell her about [[Solumn]]'s relationship with [[Byvitar, the Trickster]].